Skai-N/Pac-Man/README.md

 Aahan 5/31/22: Added Invincible mode and working on fruit modes with points/powerups.

+Aahan 6/1/22: Modified invincible mode to come and go in intervals + bigdots get right points

 Skai 6/1/22: Started working on implementing a ghost chamber for ghosts to spawn in, created a new display for energizers, updated the map file to reflect these changes.